compulim/react-chain-of-responsibility/README.md

 ### Using as Fluent UI `IRenderFunction`

-The chain of responsibility can be used in Fluent UI.
-After calling `createChainOfResponsibilityForFluentUI`, the returned `useBuildRenderFunction` hook, when called, will build a function to use as [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts).
+The chain of responsibility design pattern can be used in Fluent UI.

+After calling `createChainOfResponsibilityForFluentUI`, it will return `useBuildRenderFunction` hook.
+This hook, when called, will return a function to use as [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts) in Fluent UI components.

 There are subtle differences between the standard version and the Fluent UI version:

 - Entrypoint is `createChainOfResponsibilityForFluentUI()`
 - Request and props are always of same type
-  - It is optional, this is defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
+  - They are optional too, this is defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
 - Auto-fallback to `defaultRender`

+#### Sample code

 ```tsx
 import { createChainOfResponsibilityForFluentUI } from 'use-render';